mtyates/grimlock/README.md

 Overview
 --------

-Grimlock is a library for performing data-science and machine learning related data preparation, aggregation, manipulation and querying tasks.
-It can be used for such tasks as:
+The grimlock library can be used for performing data-science and machine learning related data preparation, aggregation, manipulation and querying tasks.
+It makes it easy to perform such tasks as:

 * Normalisation/Standardisation/Bucketing of numeric variables;
 * Binarisation of categorical variables;